 Which is the best time to brush your teeth?

-Some dentists recommend brushing your teeth after every meal to remove any bacteria growing up in your teeth.
-But not brush right away when you have eaten an acidic meal or anything with citrus.
-It can be damaged if you brush your teeth soon after eating.
-It is better to wait an hour after eating to practice good oral hygiene.
+Dentists recommend brushing your teeth after each meal to eradicate bacteria that has built up in your teeth.
+However, do not clean your teeth immediately after eating an acidic meal or anything containing citrus.
+It might be harmed if you clean your teeth immediately after eating.
+It is preferable to practice proper oral hygiene one hour after eating.

 Brush in the morning:

 When you wake up in the morning, you more than likely have morning breath can be pretty vicious.
-So it is recommended to brush your teeth before eating breakfast instead of after.
+So brushing your teeth before eating breakfast instead of after is recommended.

 After lunch, oral health

 Brushing after a meal is excellent if you want fresh breath all day and worry about plaque build-up.
-It is also crucial to ensure that you brush your teeth for two minutes every time.
-Many people brush their teeth quickly, but a quick swipe with your brush will not be effective in preventing tooth or gum disease.
+It is also crucial to ensure you brush your teeth for two minutes every time.
+Many people brush their teeth quickly, but a quick swipe with your brush will not prevent tooth or gum disease.
 So you have to take the time to clean your teeth’ surfaces.

 When to brush your infants and children